Heanor and Loscoe Town Council

 Appointment of new Mayor and Deputy Mayor

-Mayor Councillor Eileen Hamilton
+Deputy Mayor Eileen Hamilton

 BBC Children in Need Rickshaw Challenge receives a warm welcome in Heanor